-In 2021 we celebrate the 50th anniversary of our State bird emblem, the Helmeted Honeyeater and State mammal emblem, the Leadbeater’s Possum.
-Both are critically endangered.
+In 2021 we celebrate the 50th anniversary of our State bird emblem, the Helmeted Honeyeater and State mammal emblem, the Leadbeater’s Possum being proclaimed.
+Both are Critically Endangered.

-Once common in in the Victora, around the Yarra Yalley and south down to the Bass River, Helmeted Honeyeaters are now only found in a single location in Yellingbo, about 50 minutes from Melbourne’s CBD.
+Once common in Victoria, around the Yarra Yalley and south down to the Bass River, Helmeted Honeyeaters are now only found in a single location in Yellingbo, about 50 minutes from Melbourne’s CBD.
 A decade ago, it was estimated there were only 50 Helmeted Honeyeaters in the wild.
-Thanks to the efforts of the Friends of Helmeted Honeyeater volunteers and a multi-agency recovery team today there are around 250 birds in three separate colonies.
+Thanks to the efforts of the Friends of Helmeted Honeyeater volunteers and a multi-agency recovery team, today there are around 250 birds in three separate colonies.

 The Friends of Leadbeater’s Possum are tireless advocates in their efforts to preserve known habitat of both the lowland and highland populations of the Leadbeater’s Possum.